jacquespillet/jacquespillet.github.io/Framerate.md

-Over the past few years, ScanLAB has been producing [Framerate](https://scanlabprojects.co.uk/projects/pulse-of-the-earth/) — a series of large-scale installations exhibited worldwide (SXSW, Venice Biennale, COP26, BFI London, PHI Centre, and more).
+Over the past few years, ScanLAB has been producing [Framerate](https://scanlabprojects.co.uk/projects/pulse-of-the-earth/) — a series of installations exhibited worldwide (SXSW, Venice Biennale, COP26, BFI London, PHI Centre, and more).

 From ScanLAB’s description: